josmar-crwdstffng/angular/aio/content/guide/pipes.md

 [Observables](guide/glossary#observable "Definition of observable") let you pass messages between parts of your application.
 Observables are recommended for event handling, asynchronous programming, and handling multiple values.
-Observables can deliver single or multiple values of any type, either synchronously \(as a function delivers a value to its caller\) or asynchronously on a schedule.
+Observables can deliver single or multiple values of any type, either synchronously \(as a function delivers a value to the associated caller\) or asynchronously on a schedule.

 <div class="alert is-helpful">